cchallu/nbeatsx/README.md

 </div>

 ## Electricity Price Forecasting Results
+The tables report the forecasting accuracy for the two years of test, using the ensembled models.

 Nord Pool
 | METRIC       |    AR |   ESRNN |   NBEATS |   ARX |   LEAR |   DNN |   NBEATSx-G |   NBEATSx-I |